KeshavArya575/chip8-emulator/README.md

 # CHIP-8 Emulator (C + SDL2)

 A simple CHIP-8 emulator written in C with SDL2 for graphics.
+Skeletal implementation for learning CPU emulation fundamentals.

 ## Features